Finding Texas Laws

 - Researching Legislative History and Intent

-- A step-by-step guide to doing legislative history research on Texas statutes and bills from Texas' Legislative Reference Library, the research and reference service of the Texas Legislature.
+- A step-by-step guide to doing legislative history research on Texas statutes and bills from the Legislative Reference Library of Texas, the research and reference service of the Texas Legislature.

-- prepared by the Research Staff of the Texas Legislative Council.
-Revised 1994.
-Austin, Tex. : Texas Legislative Council, 1992.
+- Prepared by the Research Staff of the Texas Legislative Council.
+Link to current PDF document, and additional resources, available from Legislative Reference.

 - Guide to Texas Legislative History